njanakiev/njanakiev.github.io/about.md

 title: About
 ---

-Hello, I am a recently graduated Master in Applied Image and Signal Processing based in Austria.
-I am interested in various topics spanning from data analysis, signal processing and data visualization over to geometric modelling, computer aided design and computational design.
+Hello, I am a freelance data scientist and recently graduated Master in Applied Image and Signal Processing based in Austria.
+I am interested in various topics spanning from data analysis, signal processing and data visualization over to  geospatial analysis and linked data.
+I also have a passion for geometric modelling, computer aided design and computational design with [Blender][blender].
 This blog is dedicated to some of the topics and interests I like to explore.

 ## Talks
 - 2015 - _Internet of Things_, [(Video)][science slam video] @ [Science Slam Salzburg][science slam]